Indonesia Travel Tips

 With over 13,000 islands, Indonesia has something unique to offer for all sorts of visitors.
 From the cool white sands and raucous volcanoes of Bali, to the vibrant capital city of Jakarta, to the untouched lands of Sumatra, you can always find something different here.
 Indonesia is home to a vast array of indigenous animals too (including the Komodo dragon).
 With extremely inexpensive local food and reasonably-priced accommodation, it’s no wonder Indonesia is a popular destination with so many travelers.
 If only it was easier to fly to!

-- Accommodation: Hostels usually cost around $12 per night for a shared room and $24 for a double private.
+Accommodation – Hostels usually cost around $10 USD per night for a shared room and $25 USD for a double private.
 Prices will be up to half the price outside of the major cities.
-Most hotels begin at $27 per night for a double room.
+Most hotels begin at $30 USD per night for a double room.

-- Food: Local food is extremely cheap, starting at $.50 USD for street food and $1 for a full local meal.
-On average, you’ll spend $2-3 for a meal.
+Food – Local food is extremely cheap, starting at $0.50 USD for street food and $1 USD for a full local meal.
+On average, you’ll spend $2-3 USD for a solid meal.
 Western food is more expensive but is still affordable at around $9 USD for a meal and drink.

 Money Saving Tips

 Eat on the street – You can pick up tasty local fare for around $0.50 cents!
 Street side snacks, soups, and noodles will keep your wallet fat!
 Markets are your best bet for finding seriously cheap food.

 Bargain hard – Nothing is ever at face value in Indonesia.
 Bargain with sellers as most of the time, the price they’ve quoted will not be the price you’ll pay if you bargain!